-•HOW: By adoption of an ordinance, establish the standards for issuing general and specific public health safety advisories on the contact recreational use of subject bay waters when bacteria levels exceed contact recreation water quality standards.

-•COSTS / SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined.

-•RESPONSIBLE ORGANIZATION(S): City of Corpus Christi.
+- •HOW: By adoption of an ordinance, establish the standards for issuing general and specific public health safety advisories on the contact recreational use of subject bay waters when bacteria levels exceed contact recreation water quality standards. - •COSTS/SOURCE OF FUNDS: Costs to the City of Corpus Christi are to be determined. - RESPONSIBLE ORGANIZATION(S): City of Corpus Christi.

-Table 40.
+Table 39.
 MM 6.8.
-Develop advisement protocol to warn the public of periodically elevated bacteria levels, as anticipated by weather forecasts for rain, as well as warnings during and immediately after rainfall.
+Develop Advisement Protocol to Warn the Public of Periodically Elevated Bacteria Levels, as Anticipated by Weather Forecasts for Rain, as well as Warnings and Immediately After Rainfall.
 Implementation timeline schedule.

-Actions Tier 1 Tier 2 Tier 3 Prepare and present to Council for adoption ordinances setting standards for issuing general and specific public health safety advisories on the contact recreational use of bay waters with bacterial contamination following major rain events. x Prepare ordinance within one year of adoption of implementation plan and obtaining support of affected stakeholders
+Actions Tier 1 Tier 2 Tier 3

+Prepare and Present to Council for Adoption X

+Ordinances Setting Standards for Issuing Prepare

+General and Specific Public Health Safety ordinance

+Advisories on the Contact Recreational Use within one year

+of Bay Waters with Bacterial Contamination of adoption of

+Following Major Rain Events implementation

+plan and

+obtaining

+support of

+affected

+stakeholders

-Management Measure 6.9: Restrict access to bay waters from City parks and other bay front City properties during periods of significant public health risks
+Management Measure 6.9: Restrict Access to Bay Waters from City Parks and Other Bayfront City Properties During Periods of Public Health Risks